NiklasHallgrenCode/dota2-demo-replayer/README.md

 - Improve logging
 - Dota 2 is blurry when starting using +playdemo
 - Load game during loading screen rather than after
+- Only include games longer than 25 minutes